How Can We Stop Trump’s Immigration Madness?

 Berkeley Mayor Adena Ishii’s Sanctuary City Task Force continues to meet, bringing together dozens of committed immigrant rights activists, service providers, attorneys, faith leaders and students.
 Berkeley Speaks participates in these monthly meetings, which share resources and updates while discussing how to respond to federal attacks on our communities.
 See this October 28 statement by Mayor Ishii in the wake of the postponed federal “surge.”

-In this page, “Stand! for the things you know are right,” we’ll highlight a few pointers and provide resources for being in solidarity with immigrant and refugee communities.
-ADD LINK
+See also “Stand up for the things you know are right,” where we highlight a few pointers and provide resources for being in solidarity with immigrant and refugee communities.